AdaCore/spark2014/docs/ug/appendix.rst

    pragmas are not available, possibly leading to unproved checks.
 The current workaround is to use expression functions instead for those functions called in contracts and assertion pragmas.

 #.
-Global contracts for subprograms that are only declared (no body is
-   available) are ignored in proof.
-A ``null`` Global contract is used for these subprograms.

-#.
 The 'Update notation for specifying updates to arrays and records in proof
    contracts does not support multi-dimensional arrays at present.